semrush/intergalactic/website/docs/components/date-picker/date-picker.md

 @## Date picker + time picker

-[Timepicker](/components/time-picker/) can be placed inside the dropdown.
+You can place [TimePicker](/components/time-picker/) inside the dropdown.

 ![datepicker with timepicker](static/datepicker-timepicker-normal.png)

-You can show 12-hour or 24-hour format of time for TimePicker, depending on the selected region (e.g., user account settings).
+And you can show 12-hour or 24-hour format of time for TimePicker, depending on the selected region (e.g., user account settings).

 ![datepicker with timepicker](static/datepicker-timepicker-12h-24h.png)